priyesh2/Wordpress_and_Drupal/README.md

   ----------------------------------------------------------------------------
-  {THIS IS USED FOR A FLEXIBLE INSTALLATION OF DRUPAL AND WORDPRESS ON UBUNTU}
+  {THIS PLAYBOOK IS USED FOR A FLEXIBLE INSTALLATION OF DRUPAL AND WORDPRESS ON UBUNTU}